Lower-Level SDK Subsystems¶

 -

-are discussed in the sections below.
+UBeamBackend,UBeamNotificationsandUBeam_____Notificationsare discussed in the sections below.

-module to make requests to the configured Beamable backend.
+This is the most important UEngineSubsystem in the SDK.
+It leverages Unreal's HTTP module to make requests to the configured Beamable backend.

-It contains the implementations used by the UBeam____Api
+It contains the implementations used by the UBeam____Api classes to make the actual requests.

 These implementations handle:

-- Request/Response serialization and deserialization.
+- Request/Response serialization, deserialization and memory lifecycle.

 - Configurable Retry Logic with per-request-type, per-user-slot and per-call-site granularity.